 - Supernatural regeneration.
 Minor wounds disappear within minutes.
 A vampire can harness the Curse of Cain to regenerate and recover from all minor of injury.
-(3 Blood - Heal a wound by 50%, Mythril Kit tier.
+(1 Blood - Heal a temp, 3 Blood - Heal a wound by 50%, Mythril Kit tier.
 10 Blood - Heal a wound by 75%, Arcanium Kit tier.)

 - Enhanced strength, speed, and sight.
 All senses are improved.
 The only downside to this is that strong day light is near blinding to vampires; they prefer wearing a hat under the sun.

 - Thinblood: A vampire can transform a victim without undergoing the ghouling process.
 Thinbloods are made when a vampire has a person drink their blood and kills them within a minute afterwards.
 The vast majority of people die during this.
 A thinblood cannot ghoul or sire, their blood has no effects on humans, has visibly grey/corpse-like skin, is unable to use hypnosis, and possesses an increased appetite.
 Much like vampires, thinbloods are predators that hunt and kill indiscriminately, especially during the beginning years of their transformation when they are almost entirely feral.